Students can complete the MLIS degree by taking face-to-face classes or distance classes.

+SLIS currently offers courses in four formats.
 Students may take courses in any combination of formats.
 For example, a student in New Orleans may take some classes face-to-face in Baton Rouge and some classes online.
 Most students take courses in a combination of formats.

 - Face-to-Face –- students attend classes in Baton Rouge

 - Online Synchronous–the entire class is online but there are scheduled meeting times using Adobe Connect.
 The Adobe Connect software is available free for LSU students.

 - Online Asynchronous–the entire class is online and there are no scheduled meeting times.